Preparation of Camera-ready Papers

 All early work poster presentation submissions must be original, unpublished, and not considered elsewhere for publication.

 The early work submissions will be peer reviewed by experts from the main conference.

-Early work submissions are limited to 4 pages including figures and tables (at least 10pt font, one-column format) plus 1 page for references.
+Early work submissions are limited to 4 pages including figures and tables (11pt font, one-column format) plus 1 page for references.

 This is a dedicated meeting on Monday before the main conference, full of discussions and fun with your direct peers and us.
 The aim of the PhD Forum is the discussion of meta aspects and experiences regarding a PhD – the hidden secrets when doing your PhD and general career advice.

 Prospective participants should prepare an application that includes the following information: Curriculum Vitae, motivational letter (1 page).

 Please consult the individual workshop pages for submission instructions.